 Proposed closure of OTA, Gaya: Nitish shoots off angry missive

-Bihar Chief Minister Nitish Kumar on Wednesday shot off a letter to Defence Minister Rajnath Singh registering a strong protest against the Centres decision to shut down the Officers Training Academy situated in Gaya.
-In the letter, Kumar said he came across the news of proposed closure of the OTA, Gaya, in some newspapers and digital media.
+Bihar Chief Minister Nitish Kumar on Wednesday shot off a letter to Defence Minister Rajnath Singh registering a strong protest against the Centre's decision to shut down the Officers' Training Academy situated in Gaya district of the state.
+In the letter, copies of which were made available to the media here, Kumar said he came across "the news of proposed closure" of the OTA, Gaya, in some newspapers and digital media.

 The Chief Minister, whose JD(U) is an alliance partner of the BJP, termed the development as "shocking and very disturbing".
-The OTA, Gaya, which was set up in 2011, "not only provided employment opportunities in the region but also contributed towards economy and sense of security in the area", he added.
+He pointed out that the OTA, Gaya, which was set up in 2011, "not only employment opportunities in the region but also contributed towards economy and sense of security in the area".

-"It would be very inappropriate to close the Officers Training Academy at Gaya.
-This wrong decision by Ministry of Defence is against the states interest and it would be a gross injustice to the people of Bihar", Kumar added..
+"It would be very inappropriate to close the Officers' Training Academy at Gaya.
+This wrong decision by Ministry of Defence is against the state's interest and it would be a gross injustice to the people of Bihar", Kumar added.
+The Chief Minister sought to draw the Defence minister's attention towards the circumstances under which the academy was set up in the central Gaya district while the Congress-led UPA was in power at the Centre.

+Enclosing a copy of a letter he had written to the then Defence Minister A K Antony on June 10, 2009, Kumar said, in his communication to Rajnath Singh, that he "had requested for not shifting ASC (Army Services Corps) out of Gaya because of a number of strategic and security reasons".
+Kumar also appended the reply from Antony wherein he "had assured that the second OTA will be set up at Gaya and this would address the concerns of the state government".

+The first Officers' Training Academy was established in Chennai in the 1960s.
+"Defence ministry had also informed that OTA being a category A establishment and premier institute of national importance would provide far more employment opportunities in the region and contribute more to economy and general security of the area," Kumar said in his letter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)